Hectoris919/Movie-Accurate-Mewtwo/README.md

 ### Disclamer:

-Thighs are poorly rigged and deform incorrectly when they are rotated in certain ways.
+The pose doll's thighs are poorly rigged and deform incorrectly when they are rotated in certain ways.

 To mitigate this problem, I added a "Correction Bone" to each thigh that allows you to move around the deformed thigh to get a desired look on the model.